-Black and White 2 review
+Black and White 2 full review

 Ever wanted to play God?
 Smite non-believers, cast miracles, and all that?
 In the Black and White game series, that’s just the first level.
 In this god simulator from designers Peter Molyneux and Ron Millar, your power and supernatural prowess is determined by how much worshippers fear and love you.
 With two guiding “consciences,” you can build a beautiful city and have the people adore you and your peaceful ways; or build a large army, conquer the land and have the people tremble before your wrath.